FAQ about Beacon jobs

 Must I commit to the full academic year?

-Higher level Beacon positions (ie:editors, Creative Director) require a full-year commitment.
+Higher level Beacon positions (editors) require a full-year commitment.
 While we prefer to hire reporters, photographers, videographers and sports reporters who will commit to a year, it is possible to secure one of those positions for just a semester.
 For our planning purposes, applicants who become finalists should notify the adviser and Editor-in-Chief if they are available for one semester only.

 Anything else I should know?

-- All reporters, editors, photographers, videographers, producers and Creative Director must attend meetings at 5:40 Tuesdays and Thursdays, unless granted an exception by the editor-in-chief.
+- All Beacon staff (except for Advertising & Marketing Mgr.) must attend meetings at 5:40 Tuesdays and Thursdays, unless granted an exception by the editor-in-chief.
 Exceptions may be made for a time conflict with a class.

 - Everyone is expected to story ideas at the Tuesday and Thursday meetings.With the exception of the two business-related positions, Beacon staffers may not simultaneously work for UP Athletics Marketing on in a UP Marketing media position or be in ASUP student government due to conflict of interest concerns.

-- All Beacon staffers hired in the spring or summer for the new academic year must attend Beacon Boot Camp training on campus approximately one week before fall semester classes start in August
+- All Beacon staffer hired in the spring or summer for the new academic year (except for Advertising & Marketing Manager) must attend Beacon Boot Camp training on campus approximately one week before fall semester classes start in August